magJ/davidmuller.github.io/_posts/2020-05-08-collections-module-Python3.md

 ```python
 []
 ```
-`defaultdict` inserts and returns a placeholder value instead of throwing a `KeyError`.
+`defaultdict` inserts and returns a placeholder value instead of raising a `KeyError`.
 In this case we specified the placeholder value as a list.

-Regular dictionaries, in contrast, will throw a `KeyError` on missing keys:
+Regular dictionaries, in contrast, will raise a `KeyError` on missing keys:

 ```python
 my_regular_dict = {}